Kotlin/KEEP/proposals/scripting-support.md

   - *Default imports* - import statements implicitly added to any compiled script
   - *Environment variables* - global variables with types that is assumed visible in the script scope
   - etc.
-- *Script Compilation Configurator* - the service that provides a dynamic part of the configuration for a script compilation, so the part dependent on the compiled script content.
 - *Script Evaluator* - the service that will actually evaluate the compiled scripts in the required execution environment
-- *Evaluation environment* - set of properties defining an environment for the evaluation, including:
+- *Evaluation configuration* - set of properties defining an environment for the evaluation, including:
   - *Environment variables* - actual values of the environment variables from compilation configuration
   - etc.